tadashi-aikawa/jumeaux/mkdocs/index.md

 [Jumeaux] is a tool which can checks difference between two responses of API.
 See [Jumeaux Viewer] if you want to check more graphical with GUI tools.

-!!! danger "Support languages"

-    Now we support only for japanese.

 [Jumeaux]: https://github.com/tadashi-aikawa/jumeaux
 [Jumeaux Viewer]: https://github.com/tadashi-aikawa/jumeaux-viewer